Air Force Class Action

 You are a Class Member if you:

-- Were confirmed as having had a sincerely held religious belief substantially burdened by the Air Force’s COVID-19 vaccination requirement by or through Air Force Chaplains; AND
+3. You were confirmed as having had a sincerely held religious belief substantially burdened by the Air Force’s COVID-19 vaccination requirement by or through Air Force Chaplains; AND

 How do I reach someone at Siri & Glimstad if I have any questions about my specific situation?